Trade Infrastructure for Export Scheme

 Submission of Project Proposal

 The project proposal to avail the benefits of the Scheme has to be meticulously formulated after surveying in detail and based on the available data.
-The plan should bring out the identified gaps in the export infrastructure which it aims to fill.
+The plan should bring out the identified gaps in the export infrastructure it aims to fill.
 The project proposal must qualify the factors below to be successful.

 - The proposal must establish an overwhelming export linkage where credible modalities must be used.